amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/10_prerequisites/20_installs.md

 ### Installing or updating

-You need different command line tools to be installed : `aws`, `amplify` and `jq`.
+You need different command line tools to be installed : `aws`, `amplify`, `cocoapods` and `jq`.
 These tools have themselves requirements on `python`, `pip`, `nodejs` and `npm`.
 To install and configure these, open a Terminal on your laptop and type the following commands:

 {{% tabs %}}
 {{% tab "brew" "Using Brew" %}}